passepartoutvpn/api-source/CONTRIBUTING.md

 ### getJSON(url)

-Returns context from an URL as a JSON object.
+Returns content from an URL as a JSON object.

 Example: